batect/batect.dev/docs/reference/config/containers.md

 Required if `enabled` is `true`, not allowed if `enabled` is `false`.

-This directory is automatically created by batect with the correct owner and group.
+This directory is automatically created by Batect with the correct owner and group.

 :::warning
 If the directory given by `home_directory` already exists inside the image for this container, it is overwritten.